zhonghan721/tp/docs/DeveloperGuide.md

 * 1a.
 Logged-in Owner does not specify at least one updated field(s).

     * 1a1.
-US requests Logged-in Owner to specify at least one updated field.
+US requests Logged-in Owner to specify at least one updated field by showing the expected command format.

       Use Case ends.